-The Division of Water is developing a draft Nutrient Reduction Strategy to outline ongoing and future efforts to reduce the amount nutrients entering Kentucky waters and, ultimately, the Gulf of Mexico.
+The Division of Water has developed a draft Nutrient Reduction Strategy to outline ongoing and future efforts to reduce the amount nutrients entering Kentucky waters and, ultimately, the Gulf of Mexico.
 Elevated levels of nutrients in Kentucky have been associated with eutrophication of lakes and streams and the formation of harmful algal blooms.
 Elevated nutrients in Kentucky waters also contributed to hypoxic conditions, or “dead,” zones in the Gulf of Mexico.

 Kentucky joins 11 other states in the Mississippi River Basin in consolidating efforts to address nutrient problems in waters.
 As members of the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force, these states, along with five federal agencies, are working to develop nutrient reduction strategies and protocols to improve water quality at home and downstream.